InclusieveKets/CatherineDemeulemeester/README.md

-## FabZero Algemeen
+## FabZero algemeen

 General Repo for participants of the Fabzero project and Fabzero bootcamp

 ## In this Repo you will find

 - Planning for FabZero 01
 - Planning for the Fabzero Bootcamp
--Class documentation on the course
+- Class documentation on the course

 ### Welcome to your new FabZero site